treetopinnovationab/BookmarkingStreamReader/README.md

 In the future, we may want to provide:
-  * Character tracking information for UTF-16 and possibly other multi-byte encodings.
   * An implementation of the asynchronous methods.
   * Transparent support for grabbing a few bytes around the beginning of the bookmark and/or the beginning of the file to validate having seeked to the right position, in case the file was rewritten to truncate information at the beginning.
   * Transparent detection of something else having seeked the stream in the background and throwing an exception.
 Keeping track of the character index requires seeking the stream from the beginning or resuming from a bookmark with this information.
+  * Possibly character tracking information for other multi-byte encodings.
   * Reading other elements than lines.
   * Reading in reverse.

 ## The gory details - "why is this so hard?"

-To begin with, there's the StreamReader buffer, filled with chunks of bytes from disk to prevent reading everything directly from disk.
-This is what prevents directly reading the stream's position.
-ReadLine also chops off the line breaking characters, if present, which also offsets the position in unpredictable ways.
+This is a deceptive problem.
+It looks very simple, but is made hard by several interacting things.

+### Buffering

+The StreamReader doesn't read directly from the file.
+It fills a buffer with chunks of bytes to prevent reading everything directly from disk.
+When asked to read a line, it reads bytes from this buffer, and re-fills the buffer when necessary.

+The stream's position, which is publicly visible, is the position of the end of the buffer, but *you don't know where the text you receive from the reader is in this buffer*, so you can't work out the position in the stream.
+If the buffer is 1024 bytes big, you could read 10 short lines from within the same buffer, without the stream's position moving.
+And if you have a long line, it could require re-filling the buffer several times.

+Since the buffer is an implementation detail of the StreamReader, it does not track where the just-read text was positioned in the buffer, and there's no API to provide this information.
+Bookmarking Stream Reader adds this tracking.

+### Line breaks

+StreamReader's ReadLine also chops off the line breaking characters, if present.
+Did you read `\r`, `\n`, `\r\n` or just encounter the end of the file?
+No idea - but it affects the current position.
+Bookmarking Stream Reader keeps track of this too.

+### Chars and bytes

-But the biggest problem is that StreamReader converts the buffers of bytes to buffers of `char` (System.Char), which are UTF-16 code points, which will not align with the byte offset even for UTF-16-encoded text (since bytes are 8-bit integers and UTF-16 code points are 16-bit integers).
+In order to have text instead of bytes, StreamReader converts the buffers of bytes to buffers of `char` (System.Char), which are UTF-16 code points, which will not align with the byte offset even for UTF-16-encoded text (since bytes are 8-bit integers and UTF-16 code points are 16-bit integers).
 Keeping track of the last read position requires tracking the byte offset across the actual encoding in sync with the buffer being filled.

 For example, the string `AZ✨💩123` stored on disk as UTF-8 consists of: